szerookii/SxClient/README.md

 # SxClient

-SxClient is mod for Toolbox designed for enchance player' gaming experience
+SxClient is mod for Toolbox designed for enchance player' gaming experience.

 ### Prerequisites